bthalpin/redux-store/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-I refactored an E-commerce site to use redux instead of React Context API.
+I refactored an E-commerce site that was using React Context API so that is used redux.

 ## Table of Contents